 For new bikes at a great discount try:

 The speed of a bike refers to the number of cogs on the cassette.
 A seven speed bike has seven cogs, an eight speed bikes has eight cogs, all the way up to twelve speed bikes.
 Back in the 70's we had a bike called a ten speed bike.
 Actually, it was a five speed bike with a double chainring.

-Electric bikes do not need anything over 9 speeds.
-In fact, many times when converting a 11-12 speed bikes we have to lock out the last 1-2 cogs because the chainline is so far off kilter.
+Electric bikes work fine with as low as 6 speeds and do not need anything over 9 speeds.
+In fact, many times when converting a 11-12 speed bikes we have to lock out the last cogs because the chainline is so far off kilter.

 Do road bikes make good candidates for conversions?
 When you look at the "Big Four" bicycle companies (Giant, Cannondale, Specialized, and Trek) you will see nearly all of the electric bikes they produce are not built on the road bike platform.
 The same is true for all other bicycle companies.
 Why would that be the case?
 First let's look at the negatives.
 Road bikes traditionally have drop bars.
 The purpose of drop bars is not for comfort (far be it), they are for aerodynamics.
 One thing you never have to worry about with electric bikes is aerodynamics.
 On an electric bike you can sit tall in the saddle and ride into a headwind without any effort.